raetsel99/migaku_words/readme.md

 ```
   -h, --help            show this help message and exit
   -i JSON_INPUT, --json_input JSON_INPUT
-                        Option source file of existing backup to append to
+                        Optional source file of existing backup to append to

   -c CSV_FILE, --csv_file CSV_FILE
                         Source file of csv file of words to add

   -j JSON_OUTPUT, --json_output JSON_OUTPUT
                         Destination file for output

   -s STATUS, --status STATUS
                         Status for all words in CSV file,1=learning, 2=known

   -d, --debug           Show before and after and words being added
 ```

+## csv file structure

+The input "csv" file should be a simple list of words.
+They can be enclosed in quotes or not